KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 <br>

 ## III.
 Degrees of Freedom of Articulated Manipulator<a name="degrees-of-freedom"></a>
-In general, degrees of freedom (DOF) refers to the number of independent parameters or variables that define the configuration of a system.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In general, degrees of freedom (DOF) refers to the number of independent parameters or variables that define the configuration of a system.
 It represents the number of ways a mechanical system can move without violating any constraints.
 In physics and engineering, DOF is crucial for analyzing and understanding the behavior of various systems, including mechanical structures, molecules, and robots.

-In robotics, degrees of freedom play a significant role in characterizing the motion capabilities of robotic systems.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In robotics, degrees of freedom play a significant role in characterizing the motion capabilities of robotic systems.
 For a robot, degrees of freedom refers to the number of independent movements or axes along which it can move.
 Each degree of freedom corresponds to a specific type of motion the robot can perform, such as translation along a linear axis or rotation around a rotational axis.

-The concept of degrees of freedom is essential for designing and controlling robots effectively.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The concept of degrees of freedom is essential for designing and controlling robots effectively.
 It helps engineers and researchers determine the kinematic structure of a robot, understand its workspace, and develop algorithms for motion planning and control.
 The degrees of freedom of a robot influence its agility, versatility, and ability to perform various tasks in different environments.

 ### The following are ideal DOF: